habring/generative_variational_reg/README.md

 # A Generative Variational Model for Inverse Problemss in Imaging

-In this repository we provide the source code to reproduce some of the results from the paper [A Generative Variational Model for Inverse Problems in Imaging](https://arxiv.org/abs/2104.12630).
-To be precise, this repository contains scripts to reproduce the results shown in the paper that were obtained with the proposed method (`gen_reg.py`) and with TGV regularization.
-We did not include the scripts to reproduce the results on the Imagenet data set due to copy-right issues.
-The offered source code, however, should also allow you to easily use the method on any test image you like.
+In this repository we provide the source code to reproduce the results from the paper [A Generative Variational Model for Inverse Problems in Imaging](https://arxiv.org/abs/2104.12630).
+To be precise, this repository contains scripts to reproduce the results shown in the paper that were obtained with the proposed method and with TGV regularization.
+We did not include the scripts to reproduce the results on the Imagenet data set due to copyright issues.
+The offered source code, however, should allow you to easily use the method on any test image you like.

 ## Requirements
-The code is written for Python 3.9 (it works for versions >=3.9 and <3.11) Dependency management is handled with [poetry](https://python-poetry.org/docs/).
-For details on necessary versions see the file `pyproject.toml`.
-To use the code, clone the repository and in the repository run the following command from your shell:
+The code is written for Python 3.9 (it works for versions >=3.9 and <3.11).
+Dependency management is handled with [poetry](https://python-poetry.org/docs/).
+For details on necessary package versions see the file `pyproject.toml`.
+Before using the code make sure you have installed poetry on your system.
+Then, clone the repository and in the repository run the following command from your shell:
 ```
 poetry install
 ```